peterjohnlawrence/com.inova8.intelligentgraph/olgap/README.md

 + Using Jupyter as an IDE to IntelligentGraph and RDF4J, shown [here:](https://inova8.com/bg_inova8.com/intelligentgraph-getting-started/)
 + IntelligentGraph source is here in [GitHub:](https://github.com/peterjohnlawrence/com.inova8.intelligentgraph)
 + IntelligentGraph Docker containers are available [here:](https://hub.docker.com/repository/docker/inova8/intelligentgraph)

+## Creating an IntelligentGraph-enabled RDF4J Server

+### Download

+The project is located here in Github, from where the intelligentgraph-0.9.0.jar can be downloaded from [here](https://github.com/peterjohnlawrence/com.inova8.olgap/tree/master/olgap/target).

+### Install

+- Copy `intelligentgraph-0.9.0.jar` (or the latest version)
+- To `/usr/local/tomcat/webapps/rdf4j-server/WEB-INF/lib/intelligentgraph-0.9.0.jar`

+The RDF4J server will need to be restarted for it to recognize this new JAR and initiate the scripting engine.

+### Installation Notes

++ IntelligentGraph will work only with RDF4J version 3.3.0 and above.
+The jar is compiled using RDF4J 3.7.4
++ The IntelligentGraph.jar should include all dependencies.
+However, if you want to use another scripting language,  you would have to be certain all dependencies are already available.

 ## Using IntelligentGraph Docker Image